nagygr/rustman/rust.md

 ## Installing for the host architecture

-Install `rustup`, the official installation utility of Rust (on Arch):
+Install `rustup`, the official installation utility of Rust.
+On Arch-based distros, issue:

 ```bash
 pacman -S rustup